IhabBendidi/bioval/Readme.md

 # control array with 10 images and 3 channels
 control = torch.randn(10, 256, 256, 3)

+# control array with 10 images and 5 channels
+control = torch.randn(10, 256, 256, 5) # If control has 5 channels, array_1 and array_2 must also have 5 channels

 # control array with 1 image and 3 channels
 control = torch.randn(256, 256, 3)